kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Horner’s syndrome - F
 	E. Thoracic outlet obstruction

-#### Answer: B. Pancoast’s tumour - ?
+#### Answer: B. Pancoast’s tumour - *FALSE* - E. Thoracic outlet obstruction (_cervical rib_) - TRUE

+This patient has symptoms suggestive of thoracic outlet obstruction caused by a cervical rib.
+Cervical ribs are an anomaly arising from the lowest cervical vertebrae but their relationship to the thoracic outlet syndrome is not such that the two conditions should be seen as synonymous.
+Perhaps no more than 10% of people who have cervical ribs develop the thoracic outlet syndrome and the syndrome may well occur in the absence of ribs.
+One problem in terms of diagnosis is that there may be a fibrous band that acts like a rib; however, not being calcified it does not appear on radiographs.
+There is also considerable controversy in the literature as to whether the condition actually exists.
+Some authors claim that it is under-diagnosed whereas others say that it is over-diagnosed.

+The syndrome involves compression, injury or irritation to the neurovascular structures at the root of the neck or upper thorax.
+The boundaries are the anterior and middle scalenes, the clavicle and first rib, with possible hypertrophy of the subclavius or under the pectoralis minor muscle.
+Compression may involve nerves, including the brachial plexus, usually the lower trunk or medial cord.

+It could involve compression of the subclavian artery, vein or both.
+Thrombosis, embolism or aneurysm of these vessels is less likely.
+With so much uncertainty and dispute over the diagnosis, it is not possible to give a meaningful figure for incidence but the true neurological type probably affects no more than one in a million.
+The overall incidence is given as between 3 and 80 per 1000.
+Onset is from the second to eighth decades with a peak in the fourth decade.
+It is more common in women than in men with an excess of between three- and ninefold.

 ### Q3.88
-A 15-year-old girl complains of fatigue and palpitations.
+A 15-year-old girl complains of _fatigue and palpitations_.
 Clinical examination shows pale mucous membranes and a _systolic murmur_.
 A peripheral blood smear shows _hypochromic/microcytic_ red blood cells.

 Which of the following is the most likely diagnosis?

 	A. Iron deficiency
 	B. Folate deficiency - F